aws-quickstart/quickstart-new-relic-tdp/README.md

-## New Relic EC2 Infrastructure on the AWS Cloud—Quick Start
+## New Relic Amazon EC2 Infrastructure Integration on the AWS Cloud—Quick Start

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-new-relic-tdp/).